 4. Keep moving

 Regrets generally crop up when you ponder over the past.
 There is nothing wrong in going down the memory lane to revisit the good old days.
-Past may also be remembered to learn from it.
-But brooding constantly over your past mistakes and feeling guilty all the time may tell adversely on your general wellbeing.
+The past may also be remembered to learn from it.
+But brooding constantly over your past mistakes and feeling guilty all the time may tell adversely on your general well-being.